Aquaculture Accounts

 Nutrient releases (N, P) Residual Tonnes Emission accounts TG-3.4, TG-2.7

-Chemical releases Residual Kilograms Emission accounts TG-3.4
+Chemical releases (incl. antiparasitics) Residual Kilograms Emission accounts TG-3.4

 Organic waste Residual Tonnes Waste accounts TG-3.4